Adrianhein/My_ex280_preparation/OC_Command_Usage.md

     | oc status -n openshift-console                                                                 |
     --------------------------------------------------------------------------------------------------

-=>Opsnshift administrator want to check for all status of the namespaces
+=>Openshift administrator want to check for all status of the namespaces

     --------------------------------------------------------------------------------------------------
     | oc status -A                                                                                   |
     --------------------------------------------------------------------------------------------------

-=>Opsnshift administrator want to check information about the current session
+=>Openshift administrator want to check information about the current session

     --------------------------------------------------------------------------------------------------
     | oc whoami                                                                                      |
     --------------------------------------------------------------------------------------------------

-=>Opsnshift administrator want to create new project for task
+=>Openshift administrator want to create new project for task

     --------------------------------------------------------------------------------------------------
     | oc new-project <project name>                                                                  |
     --------------------------------------------------------------------------------------------------

-=>Opsnshift administrator want to create new application for deployment inside the specific project
+=>Openshift administrator want to create new application for deployment inside the specific project

     --------------------------------------------------------------------------------------------------
     | oc new-app --name=<app name> --image=image_repositories -n <project name>                      |